gookit/validate/README.md

 `slice/isSlice`  |  Check value is slice type(`[]intX` `[]uintX` `[]byte` `[]string` ...).
-`in/enum`  |  Check if the value is in the given enumeration `notIn`  |  Check if the value is not in the given enumeration `range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is less than or equal to the given size(for `intX` `uintX` `floatX`)
+`in/enum`  |  Check if the value is in the given enumeration `notIn`  |  Check if the value is not in the given enumeration `contains`  |  Check if the input value contains the given value `notContains`  |  Check if the input value not contains the given value `range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is less than or equal to the given size(for `intX` `uintX` `floatX`)